sarobinson2011/nft_demo/README.md

   --> FIXED

 2. Try this out on Sepolia
-  --> FIXED - deployed to Sepolia, viewable in Metamask
+  --> FIXED - deployed to Sepolia, viewable on OpenSea !!!

 3. Get attributes working (score out of 100 not working)           #ToDo